LuisAPR1/LuisAPR1/README.md

 - Comfortable in multidisciplinary teams, happy to mentor, and have a high tolerance for hairy problems
 - Currently looking for an internship or entry-level role where I can apply these fundamentals and keep learning

-## 🚀 Right Now
+## Right Now

-- Finishing coursework in distributed systems, software engineering, and applied AI
+- Pursuing the MSc at Instituto Superior Técnico with a specialization in Artificial Intelligence and Data Science
-- Deep diving event-driven architectures (FastAPI + Redis + RabbitMQ + CockroachDB)
+- Completed **Data Integration** and **Forensics & Cyber-Security**
-- Exploring new ways to showcase personal metrics on GitHub Pages
+- Currently taking **Data Science** and **Foundations of Information Systems**
-- Open to collaborating on projects that combine product thinking, user experience, and solid fundamentals
+- Always experimenting with new ways to present personal metrics and insights on GitHub Pages

 ---

-## 🛠️ Tech Playground
+## Tech Playground

 <table>
   <tr>